INGV/instance/README.md

 doi:10.13127/instance

 This dataset collects seismic wavforms from INGV archive.
+The notebooks provided in this repo can be used to reproduce the figures of the manuscript Michelini et al., 2021, submittted.